Risk Quantification Index

 Many current risk adjustment measures have been criticized for including baseline variables that are too difficult to obtain for all patients or for inadequately adjusting for high-risk patients.
 We developed highly predictive risk adjustment models for 30-day mortality and morbidity based only on a small number of standardly-available preoperative baseline characteristics.

-Our risk models included as inputs the Current Procedural Terminology code corresponding to the patient's primary procedure (American Medical Association), American Society of Anesthesiologists Physical Status, and age (for mortality) or hospitalization (inpatient vs. outpatient, for morbidity).
+Our risk models include as inputs the Current Procedural Terminology code corresponding to the patient's primary procedure (American Medical Association), American Society of Anesthesiologists Physical Status, and age (for mortality) or hospitalization (inpatient vs. outpatient, for morbidity).

 The development and validation of the risk models are described in detail within the following article: